digicademy-chf/chf_container/README.md

 ## Setup

-Before you start, make sure that you got three files from the maintainer: `settings.php`, `public.zip`, and `dfd_database.sql`.
+Before you start, [download three files](https://seafile.rlp.net/smart-link/11605d5e-9276-4048-a0cf-511ae67d6468/) that cannot be part of this repo: `settings.php`, `public.zip`, and `dfd_database.sql`.
+Ask the maintainer(s) to grant you access or to update the files for you if necessary.

 1. Clone this repo via `git clone git@gitlab.rlp.net:adwmainz/digicademy/dfd/dfd_docker.git` or the HTTPS equivalent.
 2. For a development environment, copy `.env.development` and rename it to `.env`.
 For a production environment, use `.env.production` instead and add the required, secret credentials.